Wrapping Up the Year: How to Avoid Holiday Debt

 Winter always comes much sooner than we expect.
 Before we know it, stores will be changing their décor from red leaves and pumpkins to stockings and snowflakes.
 With the onset of the cold months, planning for the holidays will be a top priority—and that means shopping for presents, decorations, and food.
 As your shopping list grows, it can be hard to picture getting through the holiday season without increasing your debt.

-The average American goes into the new year having spent $906 on gifts alone.
-If you happen to be traveling or hosting family and friends throughout the season, that number can be much higher.
+In 2021, the average holiday spending per person was $1,131.
 These heavy costs can likely make you rely on your credit card(s) to make it through, adding to your existing debt.
 If you’re saving for other big milestones—like a home or your child’s college tuition—spending this much for a holiday can feel overwhelming, leaving you to find other options for making it work.

 One approach that people might consider is debt consolidation.
 Essentially, this is when you borrow money at a lower interest rate to pay off existing debt with a higher interest rate.
 That way, you ultimately reduce the amount of interest you pay overall.
 But while that may sound like a convenient way to handle your spending, it isn’t the most fiscally-conscious approach.